What InvarLock Actually Claims

 Where Readers Still Need To Be Careful

-The boundary also creates real limits.
+The boundary also creates clear limits.

 It also means a positive InvarLock result is always conditional.
 It says something about a weight edit relative to a baseline under a given setup.
 It does not say the edited model is good in every context, nor that broader safety risks disappear.